paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-106-commodity-programs.md

 #### References in Text
 For definition of “this chapter”, referred to in subsecs. (a) to (c), see References in Text note set out under [section 7901 of this title](./chapter-106-commodity-programs.md#section-7901).

 The Federal Agriculture Improvement and Reform Act of 1996, referred to in subsec. (d), is Pub.
 L. 104–127, Apr.
 4, 1996, 110 Stat.
-888, as amended.
-For complete classification of this Act to the Code, see Short Title note set out under [section 7201 of this title](./chapter-100-agricultural-market-transition.md#section-7201) and Tables.
+888. For complete classification of this Act to the Code, see Short Title note set out under [section 7201 of this title](./chapter-100-agricultural-market-transition.md#section-7201) and Tables.

 Subchapter III, referred to in subsec. (d)(1), was in the original “subtitle C”, meaning subtitle C (§§ 1301–1310) of title I of Pub.
 L. 107–171, May 13, 2002, 116 Stat.
 166, which is classified principally to subchapter III of this chapter.
 For complete classification of subtitle C to the Code, see References in Text note set out under [section 7951 of this title](./chapter-106-commodity-programs.md#section-7951) and Tables.